sixty-north/cosmic-ray/examples/simple_math/simple_math.rst

     cosmic-ray --verbose exec bad_session
     cosmic-ray dump bad_session | cr-report

 You should end up with at least one mutant that survives.
-This is because ``test_mult_by_2`` from ``test_simple_math_bad.py`` still passes when we replace ``x + x`` with ``x * x`` or ``x ** x``, as they all return the same answer, ``4``, when ``x = 2``.
+This is because the test ``test_mult_by_2`` from ``test_simple_math_bad.py`` still passes when we replace ``x + x`` with ``x * x`` or ``x ** x``, as they all return the same answer, ``4``, when ``x = 2``.